 Many people have tried other remedies.
 Herbal remedies are not as strong as sleeping tablets but they are not addictive.
 Passiflora is especially good if you have an overactive mind.
 Valerian is more for a restless body (also helps certain types of pain or spasms).
 These are often available in health food shops or can be ordered from a herbal supplier.
 Natrasleep, which contains valerian, is widely available, from health food shops and some chemists.

 Melatonin can be useful but takes a while to kick in and doesn’t give the sedative effect of a sleeping tablet.
 This is the hormone we normally produce during sleep but it decreases with age.
 It can be prescribed.
-Most people produce between 0.3 and 0.5mg of melatonin but the melatonin tablets are usually 3 to 5 mg at night, gradually increasing to a maximum of 20mg.
+Most people produce will need between 3 and 9mg of slow release melatonin but the maximum dose that can be given is 20mg.
 If you take too much it will work for the early part of the night but sleep is worse later so the dose may need adjusting.